 1. Food that you eat

-The most prevalent causes of green bowel movement are your food.
+The most prevalent cause of green bowel movement is your food.
 More often than not, it is caused by you eating a large amount of green food.
 These include leafy greens such as kale, arugula, bok choy, and broccoli.

 These foods contain a large amount of chlorophyll, giving them their signature dark green color.
 This chlorophyll is the chemical found in plants to receive sunlight and create energy.
 Do not worry; this will not suddenly make you absorb sunlight or heat more.
 The chemical’s pigment is so dark that it dyes your poop a different green color.